gvSIGAssociation/gvnix/readme.txt

 Git
 ---

+Git is used for download Roo source code, but Roo is stored into gvNIX SVN too.
+To compile gvNIX project you don't need Git installed, it is only required for upgrade gvNIX based Roo source code.

 First, you need a GitHub account:

  http://forum.springsource.org/showthread.php?114239-Spring-Roo-sources-move-to-GitHub!

 And your SSH public key from your account settings (http://help.github.com/linux-set-up-git/).

-Be aware that Roo source code is commited on gvNIX project at ``roo`` folder.
+Roo source code is commited on gvNIX project at ``roo`` folder.
 However, Roo source code can be updated to a new tag with next commands:

 * Update git info:				git pull